quist00/carpentries.org/_posts/2023/10/2023-10-04-phasing-out-the-regional-oordinator-role.md

 *Damien will still be supporting the Australian community with workshop coordination

-Remember, if you have any questions concerning workshops you can contact [the Workshop Adminstration Team](mailto:workshops@carpentries.org)!
+Remember, if you have any questions concerning workshops, you can contact [the Workshop Adminstration Team](mailto:workshops@carpentries.org)!